quaris628/EinsteinEditor/README.md

  - Edit world files
  - Make you a milkshake

-What this will do (planned features):
+What this sucks at doing (known bugs):
- - Move neurons by click-click instead of dragging
+ - Counterproductive at helping you get a life
+ - Whe loading from a file, synapses point to upper left corner
- - When completing a synapse, don't start a new one
+ - Completing a synapse starts a new one
- - Adjust boundary box for edit area
+ - Boundary for edit area isn't well aligned

+What this will do (planned enhancements):
+ - Remove neurons and synapses by shift+click instead of middle-click
  - When neurons are added, have their spawn location staggered (would probably also fix the synapses always pointing to the upper left when loading from a file)
  - A button to auto-arrange neurons in a prettier and more clean arrangement

-What this might do (ideas for the future):
+What this might do (future ideas):
  - Sentience (?)
  - Have the default folder location persist between sessions
  - Somehow handle neurons with duplicate descriptions (assign new ones?)
  - Handle window resizing for larger sizes
  - Create a blank bibite
  - Allow bibite version to be configured (or auto-adjust?)
+(Not currently a strong need for this)
  - Keyboard shortcuts
  - Edit neuron descriptions
  - Edit neuron type
+ - Create color groups for neurons !!!
+    - Hide/Show certain color groups, or just make transparent
+	- Drag and drop whole color groups
+	- Delete a whole color group
  - Get some sort of visual indicator of the flow of any arbitrary input combination?
 Or allow testing certain input values?
  - Zoom in/out
  - Look pretty